-German car tuning studio Mansory founded in the 1989 works only with the most expensive cars in the world, trying to make luxury sedans and off-road vehicles, as well as super-fast sports autos and super cars more luxury, powerful, faster and even more exclusive.
+German car tuning studio Mansory, founded in 1989, works only with the most expensive cars in the world, trying to make luxury sedans and off-road vehicles, as well as super-fast sports autos and super cars more luxurious, powerful, faster, and even more exclusive.
 It is a known fact that some autos can be produced in a very limited series and there are also single samples.
 Only very well-to-do people can buy these cars.

 This is the make of cars of a particularly small class produced by the company with the same name belonging to the international automobile industry concern Daimler AG.
-The joint venture MCC (Micro Compact Car AG) was created by Daimler-Benz corporations and Swiss clock company Swatch (subsequently Swatch exited this project) for the purpose of creation of two-seat and very economical town mini car Smart.
+The joint venture MCC (Micro Compact Car AG) was created by Daimler-Benz corporations and Swiss clock company, Swatch (subsequently Swatch exited this project) for the purpose of the creation of a two-seat and very economical town mini car, Smart.
 In September 2002, Micro Compact Car changed its name into Smart GmbH.
 The emblem of the make is made in form of an inscription of a silver letter “S” with a yellow arrow located on the right side.
 In addition, the word “Smart” is also indicated on the logo.
-Gray, black and yellow colors prevail in the emblem.
+Gray, black, and yellow colors prevail in the emblem.